w3f/General-Grants-Program/grants/speculative/fabric_substarte.md

 ## Additional Information
 ### What work has been done so far?
-Getting familiar with Substrate's and Hyperledger code base.
+Getting familiar with Substrate's and Hyperledger Fabric code base.

 ### Have you applied for other grants so far?
 No.